Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 4870 1GB will be 3% quicker than the GeForce GTX 260 Core 216 in general, because of its higher data rate. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 4870 1GB should be a little bit faster than the GeForce GTX 260 Core 216 in general. (explain)

-Texel RateThe GeForce GTX 260 Core 216 is much (approximately 38%) faster with regards to texture filtering than the Radeon HD 4870 1GB. (explain)
+Texel RateThe GeForce GTX 260 Core 216 will be much (more or less 38%) faster with regards to texture filtering than the Radeon HD 4870 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison